What is OxyContin?

 Obviously, this is not a complete list.
 However, these side effects are the primary ones that you need to be aware of.
 Seeking medical assistance is imperative if there are any side effects of overdoses of the opioid, under any condition as it can be fatal.

-If you or a loved one is suffering with OxyContin abuse or addiction problems, please contact our referral service by calling the toll-free phone number above.
+If you or a loved one is suffering with OxyContin abuse or addiction problems, please contact us today by calling the toll-free phone number above.
 One of our referral specialists will be happy to assist you.